ethereum/homestead-guide/source/ethereum-clients/choosing-a-client.rst

 Why are there multiple Ethereum clients?
 =====================================================================

-From the earliest days of the project there have been multiple client implementations across a range of different operating systems.
-That client diversity is a huge win for the ecosystem as a whole.
+From the earliest days of the project, there have been multiple client implementations across different operating systems.
+The diversity of clients is a huge win for the ecosystem as a whole.
 It lets us verify that the protocol (specified in the `Yellow Paper <https://github.com/ethereum/yellowpaper>`_) is unambiguous.
-It keeps the door open for new innovation.
+It keeps the door open for innovation.
 It keeps us all honest.
 However, it can be very confusing for end-users, because there is no universal "Ethereum Installer" for them to use.

 As of September 2016, the leading implementations are :ref:`go-ethereum` and :ref:`Parity`.